-The greatest advantage of digital voice recorders over older tape recorder is that they have no moving parts, which make a lot of noise, thus your interview recordings are crystal clear, which makes interview transcription easier.
-Portable digital interview recorders are less bulky, can hold more audio data (up to a 1000 hours) than their analog counterparts.
+The greatest advantage of digital voice recorders over older digital tape recorder is that they have no moving parts, which make a lot of noise.
+Thus, your interview recordings are crystal clear, which makes transcribing interviews easier.
+In addition, modern handheld digital voice recorders are less bulky, can hold more audio data (up to a 1000 hours) than their analog digital tape recorder counterparts.
 What are the 3 key features you need to look for when buying the best recorder for interviews?

 3 Things to Consider When Buying a Voice Recorder for Interviews

 Buy a voice recorder that has both built-in memory and a memory card slot – which gives you virtually unlimited recording capacity.
 It’s okay to buy a digital recorder with a low built-in memory – you can easily increase the storage capacity using an external memory card.
 There are many different types of memory cards; Secure Digital, CompactFlash, MicroSD just to name a few.
-The most common digital memory cards store 1GB to 64GB of data.
+The most common digital memory cards are microSDHC, and microSDXC and store 4GB to 256GB of data.

 When choosing a memory card always check its storage capacity.
-However, the most important consideration should be compatibility.
-Always go for a memory card that is compatible with your voice recorder.
-Memory cards are quite affordable – $4 to $25 for MicroSD cards.
+However, the most important consideration should be compatibility Always get a memory card that is compatible with your voice recorder.
+If you want to learn more about voice recorder microSD cards, check out this post.

 All digital recorders have built-in microphone(s).
-However, using an external microphone enables you to record high(er) quality audio, especially in a noisy environment.
+However, using an external lavaliere microphone enables you to record high(er) quality audio, especially in a noisy environment (here’s a great post on choosing external microphones).
 A microphone can either be unidirectional (cardoid) or omni-directional.
 Unidirectional microphones capture sound from a targeted source, while omni-directional mics capture sound evenly from all directions.
 Unidirectional mics can suppress unwanted noise and are great for one-on-one interviews.
-With a high quality voice recorder (for instance the Sony ICD-UX533), you can adjust and monitor the built-in microphone sensitivity/recording levels.
+With a high quality digital voice recorder (for instance the Sony ICD-UX560), you can adjust and monitor the built-in microphone sensitivity/recording levels.
 Ultimately you want to choose a recorder with a microphone jack, the most common and compatible jack is the 3.5 mm jack.

 There are two types of audio file formats, compressed and uncompressed.
 Generally, higher compression means lower quality sound.
-You should buy a recorder that allows you to capture uncompressed audio in AIFF or PCM (Wav) formats.
-Audio Interchange File Format (AIFF) and Pulse Code Modulated audio (PCM) are audio file formats that store the audio in its raw uncompressed format, meaning you maintain the original recording quality.
+You should buy a recorder that allows you to capture uncompressed audio in PCM (wav) format.
+Pulse Code Modulated audio (PCM) is a file format that store the audio in its raw uncompressed format, meaning you maintain the original recording quality.
 High quality voice recorders enable you to record your interviews in an uncompressed audio format.